cassidydotdk/Unicorn.Bootstrap/README.md

 		</unicorn>
 	  </sitecore>
 	</configuration>

+### Caveats
+Make sure to keep your Target Data Store root folder name the same as your configuration name a all times.
+[Unicorn.Bootstrap](https://github.com/cassidydotdk/Unicorn.Bootstrap) relies on this, to figure out which configurations to sync at startup.
+Absolutely make sure your Data Store root folder is unique, but Unicorn should also throw an exception if this is not the case.
+Place this *alongside* your regular Unicorn storage path, not *inside* it.

 ## TL;DR ##
 [Unicorn.Bootstrap](https://github.com/cassidydotdk/Unicorn.Bootstrap) will install itself as a processor in your `<initialize>` [Sitecore](http://www.sitecore.net) pipeline, and force a sync of all configurations found in `\Unicorn.Bootstrap\`.